FOR IMMEDIATE RELEASE

 Annually, lung cancer claims more lives in North Carolina and the US than breast, colorectal and prostate cancers combined.
 Since 2008, LCI has funded more than $2.26 million in lung cancer research through programs like the research fellowship grant, health disparities in lung cancer grant in partnership with the V Foundation for Cancer Research, career development award and innovation grant.

 About Lung Cancer Initiative of North Carolina

-As the state’s leading non-profit organization supporting lung cancer research and education, the Lung Cancer Initiative of North Carolina specializes in connecting patients, survivors and loved ones with the medical and research community.
+As the state’s leading nonprofit organization supporting lung cancer research and education, Lung Cancer Initiative of North Carolina specializes in connecting patients, survivors and loved ones with the medical and research community.
 The organization’s mission is to save lives and provide support to those affected by lung cancer through research, awareness, education and access programs across North Carolina.
-For more information, or to get involved, please visit us at www.LungCancerInitiativeNC.org.
+For more information, please visit https://www.LungCancerInitiativeNC.org.

 For more information, contact Paige Humble, Executive Director of Lung Cancer Initiative of North Carolina, at PHumble@LungCancerInitiativeNC.org or (919) 784-0410